shruthi3195/DDX3X_SR_2023/README.md

 # DDX3X_SR_2023
-Code and files used for analyses in DDX3X Paper
+Code used for analyses in "Post-transcriptional cross- and auto-regulation buffer expression of the human RNA helicases DDX3X and DDX3Y"